avikejriwal/udacity_mle/proposal.md

 The steps in this project include the following:

 - Data exploration: The provided data will be processed and explored in order to understand the core properties, and uncover possible insights that could be leveraged to build a model or even basic heuristics.
+  - In particular, this includes a breakdown of user demographics, as well as a deepdive into transaction behavior to understand which users would be most influenced by promotional offers.
 - Data cleaning and preprocessing: Data should be cleaned and processed so that it can be used to train a machine learning model.
 This includes handling invalid data, feature engineering, and preparing train/test sets.
+  - In particular, using transaction data calculating a propensity score that can be used to predict user engagement with promotional offers.
-- Model training: This includes establishing a benchmark model, tuning hyperparameters, and evaluating performance between different model choices on a validation set.
+- Model training: This includes establishing the benchmark model and evaluating performance between that and the Autogluon model.
-- Final report: Report on insights in the data as well as model performance and deployment plans
+- Final report: Report on insights in the data and model as well as strategy recommendations.
+  - For instance, how can we refine offer targeting?
+Are all users influencable by promotions, or are there subsets that we should be targeting more heavily?
+  - What is ROI gain by using this model?
+Can we improve the offerings that we provide?
+Or can we reduce our cost on offers that don't drive more purchases?